 “Only cover you could find, huh, mama?”
 Lyvia whispered, following the cat down to the box.

 Lyvia looked inside, and her heart broke.
 “Oh, mama.
 You were moving this one, weren’t you?
 And couldn’t hold him anymore.
-That’s why he came to my door, he had smelled my Tiger.”
+That’s why he came to my door.
+He’d smelled my tiger.”

 “Meow.”
 The mama cat said as if to say.
 ‘Yeah, you got that right.’

-“Meow.”
-The mama cat said, then disappeared into the box.
+“Meow,” the mama cat said as she disappeared into the box.

-“Oh, mama, I know you want to bring all of your babies, but we can’t…”
+“Oh, mama, I know you want to bring all your babies, but we can’t….”

-Lyvia sighed and got to her knees and looked into the box.
-“Oh!” she said excitedly when she saw a kitten moving.
+Lyvia sighed and got to her knees to look inside the box.
+“Oh!” she said excitedly when she saw a kitten move.
 “There’s another.”